lucaspiller/sociable/readme.txt

 == Changelog ==

+= 3.4.2 =
+* Added a site specific id to each links anchor tag.
+* Fixed the bug mentioned [here](http://wordpress.org/support/topic/288487) and [here](http://wordpress.org/support/topic/290753) that made it impossible to disable Sociable on a per post/page basis.
+* "Reintroduced" TwitThis as Twitter.

 = 3.4.1 =
-* Fixed the Sphinn submit link
+* Fixed the Sphinn submit link.

 = 3.4 =
 * Added the option to add a site to Sociable through a filter, read [How to add a site to Sociable](http://yoast.com/add-sites-to-sociable/).